Johnson City Public Schools Foundation

 Special Project: The STEAM Bus

-The Foundation’s dream is to provide a refurbished, redesigned and technology-infused school bus known as a STEAM Bus for the Johnson City School System.
-The STEAM Bus will travel around to the eight elementary schools throughout the school year and allow teachers to present hands-on lessons geared toward the use of STEAM principals that center around science, technology, engineering, arts and mathematics as access points for guiding student inquiry, dialogue and critical thinking.
+The STEAM Bus is now a reality.
+In only one year’s time, the Foundation was able to raise the necessary funds to retrofit a retired school bus with the latest in technology and learning tools.
+The official ribbon-cutting took place on August 23, and the bus began rolling to schools in September.
+The STEAM Bus will travel around to the eight elementary schools throughout the school year and allow teachers to present hands-on lessons geared toward the use of STEAM principles that center around science, technology, engineering, arts and mathematics as access points for guiding student inquiry, dialogue and critical thinking.

 Johnson City Public Schools Foundation Board Members